Small science

-Small Science refers (in contrast to Big Science) to science performed in a smaller scale, such as by individuals, small teams or within community projects.
+Small science (in contrast to big science) is science performed in a smaller scale, such as by individuals, small teams or within community projects.

 Bodies which fund research, such as the National Science Foundation, DARPA, and the EU with its Framework programs, have a tendency to fund larger-scale research projects.
 Reasons include the idea that ambitious research needs significant resources devoted for its execution and the reduction of administrative and overhead costs on the funding body side.
 However, small science which has data that is often local and is not easily shared is funded in many areas such as chemistry and biology by these funding bodies.

-The importance of Small Science
+Importance

 Small Science helps define the goals and directions of large scale scientific projects.
 In turn, results of large scale projects are often best synthesized and interpreted by the long-term efforts of the Small Science community.
 In addition, because Small Science is typically done at universities, it provides students and young researchers with an integral involvement in defining and solving scientific problems.
 Hence, small science can be seen as an important factor for bringing together science and society.